desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

   the Child DNS.

 Parent
-: The domain in which the Child in registered.
+: The domain in which the Child is registered.

 Parental Agent
 : The entity that has the authority to insert DS records into the